razakpm/citus-health-integration-engine-appliance-bootstrap/README.md

 In addition, if you are using WellSky's CPR+ integration:

     sudo vi /etc/citus-health-integration-engine/conf/wellsky-cprplus.secrets.conf.yml

+    Please specify the wellsky-cprplus dbhost,dbname, username and password.

 Once you've done that, the /etc/citus-health-integration-engine/conf will look something like this: